129 Antigone

-Antigone (minor planet designation: 129 Antigone) is a large main-belt asteroid.
+129 Antigone is a large main-belt asteroid.
 Radar observations indicate that it is composed of almost pure nickel-iron.
 It and other similar asteroids probably originate from the core of a shattered Vesta-like planetesimal which had a differentiated interior.
 It was discovered by German-American astronomer C. H. F. Peters on February 5, 1873, and named after Antigone, the Theban princess in Greek mythology.

 In 1979 a possible satellite of Antigone was suggested based on lightcurve data.
 A model constructed from these shows Antigone itself to be quite regularly shaped.
 In 1990, the asteroid was observed from the Collurania-Teramo Observatory, allowing a composite light curve to be produced that showed a rotation period of 4.9572 ± 0.0001 hours and a brightness variation of 0.34 ± 0.01 in magnitude.
 The ratio of the lengths of the major to minor axes for this asteroid were found to be 1.45 ±0.02.

 10μ radiometric data collected from Kitt Peak in 1975 gave a diameter estimate of 114 km.
 Since 1985, a total of three stellar occultations by Antigone have been observed.
 A favorable occultation of a star on April 11, 1985, was observed from sites near Pueblo, Colorado, allowing a diameter estimate of 113.0 ± 4.2 km to be calculated.